XabierMatute/piscine_data/README.md

 Participating in the **piscine_data** has been an incredible honor.
 Being part of the first-ever intercampus collaborative correction system was a unique and inspiring experience.
 While personal circumstances prevented me from dedicating as much time as I would have liked, I am committed to completing this project during the next edition.
 This piscine has not only expanded my technical skills but also deepened my appreciation for collaborative learning and innovation.

+## Disclaimer

+**Important**: The `.env` file containing sensitive information, such as database credentials, has been included in this repository for educational purposes only.
+In a real-world or production project, **it is critical to never upload `.env` files or any sensitive credentials to a public repository**.
+Instead, use secure methods like environment variables or secret management tools.

 ## How to Run

 1. Clone the repository.